CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 This is the main AKS/Kubernetes cluster that is used to host the CluedIn application.

-It also contains the 5 different node pools onto which the CluedIn application's various workloads will be deployed.
+It also contains the five different node pools onto which the CluedIn application's various workloads will be deployed.

 The node pools are as follows: